About Blake

 • Body wisdom therapy (Pat Ogden)

-• Emotional regulation (Carol Bright)
+• Emotional regulation interventions (Carol Bright)

 • Drug and alcohol recovery counselling (Gold Coast University Hospital)